igor-240340/BinaryArithmetic/README.md

 # BinaryArithmetic

-Low-level implementation of arithmetic operations using only 8-bit unsigned addition instruction ADD.
+Low-level implementation of arithmetic operations using only 8-bit AVR assembly instruction ADD.